circstat/pycircstat/docs/index.rst

 ===========

-All functions in this toolbox were implemented with care and tested on the examples presented in 'Biostatistical Analysis' were possible.
+All functions in this toolbox were implemented with care and tested on the examples presented in 'Biostatistical Analysis' where possible.
 Nevertheless, they may contain errors or bugs, which may affect the outcome of your analysis.
 We do not take responsibility for any harm coming from using this toolbox, neither if it is caused by errors in the software nor if it is caused by its improper application.
 Please email us any bugs you find.